psychicEgg/EDHM/Odyssey/3rdPartyMods/CleanScreenshotsMod/Readme.md

 **Description:**

-This mod turns off the Holograms of Landing Pads, SRV Entrance and On Foot Entrance.
+This mod turns off the Holograms of Landing Pads, SRV Entrance and On Foot Entrance, turns off some Spotlights and can hide the SRV Tire Tracks.

+You can manually Enable/Disable the External Holograms using a Keyboard Shortcut, or use Automatic Mode to Disable them only in specific situations.

 Use this mod to take beautiful Screenshots. 🤩